akshaydr/humanoid_biped/Documentation/Welcome file.md

  7. Selecting actuators and sensor
  8. Selecting controller

-Click on each section to navigate to detailed explaination.
+Click on each section to navigate for detailed explaination.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTMyNTMwMjEwXX0=
+eyJoaXN0b3J5IjpbLTQ4OTY0Mzc3NF19
 -->